chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 <br>

-## Install Apache and Overwrite Default Web Page
+## Step 2 - Install Apache and Overwrite Default Web Page

 After the VM instance is really, you have to configure it as an Apache webserver.
 If you do not remember how to install Apache, I advise you look up the **_command lines_** from the lab **GSP212** _"[VPC Flow Logs - Analyzing Network Traffic](https://www.qwiklabs.com/catalog?keywords=GSP212)"_.